vmware-archive/vsan-integration-for-prometheus/docs/development.md

 Please go to the tests folder for more details.

-We use the Github Actions as our CICD pipeline running envrionment.
+We use the Github Actions / Travis as our CICD pipeline running envrionment.